luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 Up until week 2, we're only working with `LsmStorageState` and `LsmStorageInner`

-There are X main access patterns:
+There are 2 main access patterns:

-1. Memtable's `read` and `write`.
+1. `LsmStorageState.memtable`'s `read` and `write`

-   Both are
+	Which the `write/put` surprisingly  only takes reference to the self,  thanks to the lockless skiplist.

-2.
+2. `LsmStorageState` mutation

+   This is where for me as a person who used to with the convenience of runtime-managed language tripped the most.

+   There are few operations where you need to have mutable access to the inner state:
+   - flushing memtable immutable `imm_memtables`
+   - modifying the `sstables` , `levels`
+   - etc

+	The point is, during this mutation, you need full exclusive lock over the state.
+This is

 I have yet to understand the concept of getting the inner value of `&Arc<T>`